Supervisor Responsibilities

 Human Resources Responsibilities

-If an employee remains active in the HR and Payroll system for a period greater than 12 months without receiving pay, his/her employment record will be terminated.
+If an employee remains active in the HR and Payroll system for a period greater than 12 months without receiving pay, their employment record will be terminated.
 This allows for the cyclical nature of grant and contract work while maintaining system access only for those who truly need it.